-Of course, changing a company’s culture always begins with management.
+Employees need to be made aware that new technologies will help them.
+It is important to realize that new developments can be scary for employees, so companies need to recognise and address this fear and offer employees the right information and support them as they adapt to changes.Of course, changing a company’s culture always begins with management.
 If the CEO still prints everything on paper, they cannot expect their employees to do better.
 Management must act as a role model and encourage innovation, train employees, hire people who are already familiar with these technologies, mentor people and incentivise them through rewards.

 Technology is just a tool that helps us do our jobs more efficiently and effectively.
 The main issue is that companies often focus on technology, while failing to pay enough attention to the people and processes they want to improve.
 However, in the future, technology will mostly replace routine and repetitive work.
 One such example are accounting tasks, where the rules of posting are clearly defined.
 In cases like these, technology can make a significant contribution in terms of improving efficiency and productivity.
 On the other hand, activities that require holistic, complex and multi-faceted thinking will continue to rely heavily on humans.
 Here, technology cannot fully replace the human mind and experience.
 Employees must grasp how technology can help improve work processes, while also acknowledging that the human factor is still invaluable when it comes to tackling more complex problems.

 Many use John Kotter's methodology as the bible of change management, emphasizing the need to create an environment for change, define a clear goal, and select proactive people who will drive change.